Homemade Pistachio Pudding

-- Scrape the paste into a medium saucepan then add the milk.
-Heat until hot and it starts to steam, whisking often.
+- Add the paste and milk into a medium saucepan.
+Heat over medium heat until hot and it starts to steam, whisking often.

 - Meanwhile, in a small bowl whisk together the remaining 2 tablespoons sugar, egg yolk, cornstarch, and salt.
-Add a little bit of the hot milk, whisking constantly.
-Pour the entire yolk mixture into the saucepan.
+Add a little bit of the hot milk to temper the egg, whisking constantly.
+Pour the entire mixture into the saucepan.

-- Divide the pudding between two ramekins, cover with plastic wrap, and chill for at least 4 hours.
-When ready to serve, garnish with whipped cream and remaining 2 tablespoons pistachios.
+- Divide pudding between two ramekins or similar serving vessels, cover with plastic wrap (ensuring it touches the surface to prevent a skin), and chill for at least 4 hours.
+Serve with whipped cream and remaining 2 tablespoons pistachios.

 Source: Adjusted from Joy The Baker